odoo/documentation/content/developer/tutorials/getting_started/02_setup.rst

 #.
 Following the same process as with the `odoo/odoo` and `odoo/enterprise` repositories, visit
    `github.com/odoo/technical-training-sandbox
-   <https://github.com/odoo/technical-training-sandbox>`_ and click the :guilabel:`Fork` button to
+   <https://github.com/odoo/technical-training>`_ and click the :guilabel:`Fork` button to
    create a fork of the repository under your account.
 #.
 Clone the repository on your machine with:

    .. code-block:: console

-      $ git clone git@github.com:odoo/technical-training-sandbox.git
+      $ git clone git@github.com:odoo/technical-training.git

 #.
 Configure the repository to push changes to your fork:

    .. code-block:: console

-      $ cd technical-training-sandbox/
+      $ cd technical-training/
-      $ git remote add dev git@github.com:<your_github_account>/technical-training-sandbox.git
+      $ git remote add dev git@github.com:<your_github_account>/technical-training.git
       $ git remote set-url --push origin you_should_not_push_on_this_repository

 That's it!
 Your environment is now prepared to run Odoo from the sources, and you have successfully created a repository to serve as an addons directory.
 This will allow you to push your work to GitHub.

-Now, make a small change in the `technical-training-sandbox` repository, such as updating the :file:`README.md` file.
+Now, make a small change in the `technical-training` repository, such as updating the :file:`README.md` file.
 Then, follow the :ref:`contributing/development/first-contribution` section of the contributing guide to push your changes to GitHub and create a :abbr:`PR (Pull Request)`.
 This will enable you to share your upcoming work and receive feedback.
-Adjust the instructions to use the branch `master` and the repository `technical-training-sandbox`.
+Adjust the instructions to use the branch `master` and the repository `technical-training`.

 To ensure a continuous feedback loop, we recommend pushing a new commit as soon as you reach a new milestone, such as completing a chapter of the tutorial.